konistehrad/UWPocketCasts/README.md

 A simple UWP client that wraps the [Pocket Casts Beta Player](https://playbeta.pocketcasts.com/web) in a client that responds to media keys.
 It was developed and tested in Windows 10 Fall Creators Update.
 Backwards compatibility is not guaranteed.

 ## Getting Started

 1. Sign up for [Pocket Casts web player](https://play.pocketcasts.com/).
 It's relatively inexpensive and great.
 1. This was developed in [MS Visual Studio 2017 Community](https://www.visualstudio.com/downloads/), which is recommended for development and deployment.
 1. Crack open `UWPocketCasts.sln` in Visual Studio, and hit "> Local Machine" at the top

+## ToDo

+- [ ] Start building sideload-able appxbundle files
+- [ ] Build them in a way that doesn't require the installation of a weirdo root cert

+(If anyone has any Hot Tips™️ on this please let me know; I'd love to provide a trivially installable version of this application)

 ## Authors